gkamita/B4x4/README.md

 result_matrix.save('matrix.txt')
 ```

-which will produce txt file that contains the spectra and other information in the current folder.
+which will produce txt files that contains the spectra and other information in the current folder.

 ## Related publications
 This package was used for the simulation in the following publications.